-Therapists can provide counselling and coaching to assist clients with adult dyslexia.
-In this article we'll look at what dyslexia is, how it can affect you and how a counsellor can support.
+Therapists can provide counselling and coaching to assist with adult dyslexia.
+In this article, we'll look at what dyslexia is, how it can affect you and how a counsellor can support you.

 What is dyslexia?

-It is not just reading and writing that are commonly affected, often delays in information processing affect sufferers in verbal conversation as well.
+It is not just reading and writing that are commonly affected, often delays in information processing affect people in verbal conversation as well.
 Classically pauses while "processing", difficulty with spelling, difficulty with comprehension while reading, problems with "proof" reading, and difficulties with essay writing are all commonplace.

 It should be noted that there are different types of dyslexia, some complex, some severe and some which affect mathematics, memory or speech more than other types.
 Not all dyslexia cases are the same.